-Under Q/A #4.215 of GASB's Implementation Guide No. 2017-3, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (and Certain Issues Related to OPEB Plan Reporting), any plan changes that have been announced to plan members by the measurement date must be included in the valuation even if such plan changes do not affect plan benefits until a future period.
+Under Q/A #4.107 of GASB's Implementation Guide No. 2017-2, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, any plan changes that have been announced to plan members by the plan's fiscal year-end must be included in the valuation even if such plan changes do not affect plan benefits until a future period.
 Accordingly, this valuation reflects Texas Senate Bill 1055, which was signed by the Governor on May 10, 2023 and added Stephen F. Austin State University into the University of Texas System.
 As a result, eligible employees of Stephen F. Austin State University ceased being members under this OPEB plan effective August 31, 2023, since this change was announced to plan members in advance of August 31, 2023.
 In addition, this valuation reflects the minor benefit changes that became effective September 1, 2023, since these changes were announced to plan members in advance of August 31, 2023.
 These minor benefit changes, which are not expected to have a significant impact on plan costs for FY2024, are provided for in the FY2024 Assumed Per Capita Health Benefit Costs.

-For a complete description of the benefit provisions, see Section VII of this report.
+For a complete description of the benefit provisions, see Section IX of this report.